robertkrimen/terst/README.markdown

 is invalid.
 IsErr also takes an optional argument, a comparator, that changes how the comparison is made.

+Is & IsErr are similar but different:

+    Is(...)     // Should only be called within a Terst(...) call IsErr(...)  // A standalone comparator, the same as Is, just without the automatic reporting

 #### func  Terst

 ```go